bymadisonross/bymadisonross.github.io/_projects/(1) PorchLights.md

 At this stage, some of my ideas have been adapted into the application and have made a significant impact.
 The experience feels much more streamlined as I navigate through the project pages.
 My designs resulted in eight cities piloting PorchLights urban garden kit.

-// number of users or other usage metrics

 ![PorchLights V1](../assets/images/Screen_Shot_2020-11-25_at_10.18.09_PM.png)

 ![PorchLights V1](../assets/images/Screen_Shot_2020-11-25_at_10.18.24_PM.png)